Adalab/project-g-m3-bug-busters/README.md

 ## How it works. ⚙️

 - First, you can add a personal touch to your future card by choosing a colour palette from the options pannel.
 - Then, fill your personal information in the given fields and add your best picture.
-On the right side of the page, you will see the preview of your card as you are generating it.
+On the right side of the page, top side on mobile version, you will see the preview of your card as you are generating it.
 - If you are not that convinced by what you see, clicking on the "reset" button will delete the process of creating the card so you can start over again!
 - Finally, simply create your card by clicking on the "crear tarjeta" button and, *volià!* There's your customized visit card to share with your contacts.
 To ease that process, you'll find another button below that enables you to directly share it on twitter.
 ***